LOOKING FOR TRAIN TICKETS?

 Friends of Blair Atholl station is a sub-group of the Blair Atholl & Struan Initiative, and is a member of the Highland Main Line Community Rail Partnership.
 It was formed at the beginning of 2023, when a group of local people and one visitor came together to ‘adopt’ the station under ScotRail’s community involvement scheme.
 Since then, we have improved the physical appearance of the station (plants and planters, noticeboards etc.) and have built a community around the station through local networking and through use of social media.

 We now have a three-stage plan to recover the empty stationhouse building.
-Phase 1, funded by the National Lottery Heritage Fund (NLHF) is an oral history project.
-This will bring older people’s stories of the station to the children at our primary school, and share the findings online and at an exhibition in the village hall in August 2024.
+Phase 1, funded by the National Lottery Heritage Fund (NLHF) was an oral history project.
+This brought older people’s stories of the station to the children at our primary school, and shared the findings online and at an exhibition in the village hall in August 2024.

 Follow us on socials